imbingz/Ultimate-Streaming-Guide/README.md

 <a name = "Outcome"></a>
 ### 4. Outcome
 * The user interface is responsive to different devices - mobile, tablets, laptops and larger screen desktops
-* The app is dynamic and functional with for both movie and TV shows.
+* The app is dynamic and functional with both movie and TV shows.
 * Users can click the streaming logos to watch the movies.
 * Users can save movies and see their saved movies displayed even after refresh.
 * Users can also remove saved movies from both saved movie display area as well as localStorage.